ikron/Neurospora_NAM_population/README.md

 ### Analysis of RAD-sequencing data

-1. Clean and demultiplex RAD reads: file /RAD/cleanup.sh
+10. Clean and demultiplex RAD reads: file /RAD/cleanup.sh

 Note that the .fastq files uploaded to SRA are the demultiplexed fastq files for each sample

-2. Align RAD-reads to the reference genome: file /RAD/align.sh
+11. Align RAD-reads to the reference genome: file /RAD/align.sh
    - This uses the samplenames.txt to loop over all samples

-3. Add read groups to the samples: file /RAD/RGgenot.sh
+12. Add read groups to the samples: file /RAD/RGgenot.sh
    - This uses the samplenamesfamX.txt files to process the different families

-4. Local indel realignment for all samples in the same family simultaneously: file /RAD/indelrealign.sh
+13. Local indel realignment for all samples in the same family simultaneously: file /RAD/indelrealign.sh
    - This uses the famXbams.list files to group families

-5. Genotyping family bams with GATK Unified Genotyper: file /RAD/GATKgenot.sh
+14. Genotyping family bams with GATK Unified Genotyper: file /RAD/GATKgenot.sh
     - This genotypes the family based bam files and produces a .vcf file for the family.
 These are used as input files in the next step

-6.
+15. Process the vfamily-wise .vcf files and convert SNP calls into parent calls.
+Then infer the full SNP data for the offspring based on recombination breakpoints.
+File: /RAD/RADgeno.R
+   - This first produces family-wise genotype calls, and then these are subsequently used together with the hapmap data file from step 9. to produce the final genotype file